Future Cruise for 2019

 will be a couple of hours or so before you see your luggage, so carry on anything like

 meds that you need to take soon after you board the ship.
-When we return, you
+When we return to San

 will set all of your luggage outside your cabin THE NIGHT BEFORE we get off the